150 years after Gettysburg, drummer to recreate reunion march

 He plans to recreate the march with Ray Zimmerman, 65, another Vietnam veteran.
 The men aim to arrive in Gettysburg in time for ceremonies to mark the 150th anniversary of the battle, which was fought from July 1-3, 1863.

-Some 50,000 soldiers from the North and South were killed, wounded or went missing at Gettysburg, which is regarded as a turning point in the war that preserved the United States as a single country and also led to the abolition of slavery.
+Some 50,000 soldiers from the North and South died at Gettysburg, which is regarded as a turning point in the war that preserved the United States as a single country and also led to the abolition of slavery.

 (Editing by Scott Malone and Bill Trott)